LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-021-friske-a-different-perspective-ep/index.md

 banner:
   - imported/dnb-fix-021-friske-a-different-perspective-ep/image1179.jpeg
 description: >-
-  Always a treat to see new releases from Metalheadz, especially when it&rsquo;s a long-awaited EP from Friske.
+  Always a treat to see new releases from Metalheadz, especially when it’s a long-awaited EP from Friske.
 Here he offers up an impressive 16 tracks, no collabs, simply his own personal take on drum and bass.
-This album has been 3 years in the making and judging from the fantastic previews out already, it&rsquo;s obvious [...]Read More...
+This album has been 3 years in the making and judging from the fantastic previews out already, it’s obvious [...]Read More...
 published: true
 tags: feature
 featured: false